How does violence impact the mental health of LGBTQ+ and intersex people in Peru?

 “Minority” stress

-The study's researchers measured the respondents' “minority” stress, a “theoretical model that recognizes that there are adverse conditions and events that LGBTQI+ people experience due to being a “minority” group (understood as opposed to the “majority” group in society).
-This generates specific and additional stress that can affect their long-term mental health.”
-This type of stress is reflected in the following thoughts and attitudes.
+The researchers in the study measured "minority" stress in the survey participants.
+This "minority" stress is a theoretical model that recognizes the adverse conditions and events experienced by LGBTQ+ people due to their status as a "minority" group (understood as opposed to the "majority" group in society).
+This generates specific and additional stress that can affect their long-term mental health.
+This type of stress manifests in the following thoughts and attitudes.

-Forty-eight percent of the community frequently reported that their most recurrent thought is having to "mentally prepare themselves for disrespect for being LGBTIQ+."
-Forty-six percent frequently worry "about what will happen when people find out I'm an LGBTIQ+ person," and 36% almost always or always reported staying "alert and on guard because I've been afraid something bad might happen to me for being an LGBTIQ+ person."
+48% of the community frequently reported that their most recurring thought is having to “mentally prepare themselves to be disrespected for being LGBTQ+.”
+46% worry repeatedly “about what will happen when people find out I am LGBTQ+,” and 36% almost always or always reported being “on alert and on guard because I have feared that something bad will happen to me for being LGBTQ+.”.

-It was also observed that 63% of the sample always or almost always experience anxiety about living in a country that does not recognize their rights, which impacts their life plans.
+It was also observed that 63% of the sample experience distress always or almost always due to living in a country that does not recognize their rights, which impacts their life plans.
 This percentage increases to 80% for the trans population and 71% for the non-binary population.

 Percentages skyrocket among trans people

-Thirty-eight percent of respondents have received a clinical diagnosis regarding their mental health at some point.
+Thirty-eight percent of those surveyed have received a clinical diagnosis related to their mental health at some point.
 These figures increase in the bisexual (45%), trans (54%), and non-binary (55%) communities.
-Furthermore, it indicates that "anxiety and depression disorders are the most frequently diagnosed (34% and 27%, respectively) in the community."
-It highlights that "the levels of anxiety disorders identified in the bisexual (91%), trans (91%), and non-binary (90%) sample are concerning."
+Furthermore, the report indicates that “anxiety and depression are the most frequently diagnosed disorders (34% and 27%, respectively) in the community.”
+It highlights that “the levels of anxiety disorders identified in the bisexual (91%), trans (91%), and non-binary (90%) sample are concerning.”.

-Más Igualdad also asked respondents questions about their mental health status, based on their own assessment of their emotions and experiences.
-"Emotional dysregulation is present at high to very high levels.
-In 66% of the sample, symptoms of depression were high to very high in 44%, and finally, a worrying 26% had suicidal ideation almost always or always," it reads.
+Más Igualdad also asked respondents questions about their mental health, based on their self-assessment of their emotions and experiences.
+“Emotional dysregulation is present at high and very high levels.
+In 66% of the sample, symptoms of depression are at high and very high levels in 44%, and finally, a worrying 26% experience suicidal ideation almost always or always,” the report states.

 Image: More Equality.

-Trans people registered higher rates than the general LGBTIQ+ population on all measured indicators, including suicidal ideation.
-For Leyla Huerta, this situation is due to "the constant bombardment of messages against us, that you're not part of it, that you shouldn't have been born.
-Violence in every space.
-This makes these figures so high in a community that is heavily attacked from a very young age," she explains to Presentes .
+In all the measured indices, trans people registered higher levels than the general LGBTIQ+ sample, including suicidal ideation.
+For Leyla Huerta, this situation is due to “the constant bombardment of messages against us, that you're not part of it, that you shouldn't have been born.
+Violence in all spaces.
+This makes these figures so high in a community that is attacked from a very young age,” she explains to Presentes .

-Nearly 1 in 4 LGBTIQ+ people have undergone conversion therapy.
+Nearly 1 in 4 LGBTQ+ people have undergone “conversion therapy”

 “A psychiatrist told me the solution was to give me estrogen, so I would stop feeling like a boy.
 That with female hormones everything would be fixed,” Manolo, a 32-year-old transmasculine and bisexual man, tells Más Igualdad.
-His testimony highlights one of the perverse techniques—hormone therapy—used in “conversion therapies,” the purpose of which is to seek to “change,” by any means necessary, a sexual orientation, identity, or gender expression that doesn't conform to heteronormativity.
+His testimony highlights one of the perverse techniques—hormone therapy—used in “conversion therapies,” whose aim is to “change,” by any means necessary, sexual orientation, gender identity, or gender expression that does not conform to heteronormativity.

-Prestigious international institutions such as the World Health Organization , Pan American Health Organization (PAHO) , the American Psychological Association (APA) , and others have condemned these therapies because they pose "a serious threat to people's health and well-being."
-The UN also concluded that they use methods considered torture.
+Prestigious international institutions such as the World Health Organization , the Pan American Health Organization (PAHO) , and the American Psychological Association (APA) , among others, have condemned these therapies because they pose “a serious threat to people’s health and well-being.”
+The UN has also concluded that they employ methods considered torture.

-The study reveals that nearly 1 in 4 people surveyed (23%) have undergone conversion therapy at some point in their lives, either on their own initiative (11%) or forced (15%).
-The most common reasons for those who did so of their own free will are that they were “afraid of not being able to be happy” (57%) and “I didn’t want to disappoint my family” (57%).
+The study reveals that nearly one in four people surveyed (23%) have undergone conversion therapy at some point in their lives, either voluntarily (11%) or under duress (15%).
+The most frequent reasons given by those who went voluntarily were that they “were afraid of not being able to be happy” (57%) and “didn’t want to disappoint my family” (57%).
 These percentages are higher among trans and non-binary people.

-Meanwhile, the 15% of the sample who responded that they had been forced to undergo these therapies said they were mostly forced to undergo them as adolescents (66%), primarily by their parents or primary caregiver (75%).
-72% said they received them in a mental health center or by a mental health professional.
-Forty-seven percent indicated that they received them in a church or by a religious authority.
-The most common techniques were psychological (84%), religious (16%), hormonal treatments (9%), and electroconvulsive therapy (5%).
+Meanwhile, 15% of the sample who reported being forced into these therapies said that they were taken as teenagers (66%), primarily by their parents or primary caregiver (75%).
+72% said they underwent the therapy at a mental health center or were administered by a mental health professional.
+47% indicated that it took place in a church or was administered by a religious authority.
+The most frequent techniques used were psychological (84%), religious (16%), hormonal treatments (9%), and electroconvulsive therapy (5%).

-“It's not possible that LGBTIQ+ people have to hide our identity to receive care.
-I've had to wear a skirt or a dress.
-I've had to present myself as feminine to receive care,” Alexander, a 26-year-old transgender man, tells Más Igualdad about a public health center he visited.
-Alexander's testimony highlights the data collected on the barriers to discrimination-free mental health care.
-“The biggest obstacle is the cost of care (55%), the lack of training mental health professionals have in an affirmative approach or their lack of preparation and/or experience working with the LGBTIQ+ population (41%), as well as the limited information available to people about professionals who work with an affirmative approach (41%),” it reads.
+“It’s unacceptable that LGBTQ+ people should have to hide their identity to receive care.
+I’ve had to wear a skirt or a dress.
+I’ve had to present myself in a feminine way to receive care,” Alexander, a 26-year-old trans man, told Más Igualdad about a public health center he visited.
+Alexander’s testimony exemplifies the data collected on the barriers to non-discriminatory mental health care.
+“The biggest obstacle is the cost of care (55%), followed by the lack of training mental health professionals have in affirmative approaches or their limited preparation and/or experience working with LGBTQ+ people (41%), as well as the limited information available to people about professionals who work with an affirmative approach (41%),” the report states.

-It was also found that 44% of the sample received their healthcare privately, 23% received it in public health centers, and 28% did not receive mental health care.
-In the latter case, the figures for trans and non-binary people were 33% and 32%, respectively.
-Additionally, 19% of those surveyed reported having experienced discrimination.
-In the case of the trans community, the percentage reached 41%, and in the non-binary community, 32%.
-The figures refer to both public and private spaces.
+The survey also found that 44% of the sample receives private healthcare, 23% uses public health centers, and 28% do not receive mental health care.
+In this last category, the figures for trans and non-binary individuals were 33% and 32%, respectively.
+Furthermore, 19% of those surveyed reported experiencing discrimination.
+This percentage reached 41% for the trans community and 32% for the non-binary community.
+These figures refer to both public and private spaces.

 No Exit

-G Santos shares her opinion on state mental health services in Peru with Presentes .
-“If a non-binary person wants to go to a public health center, they will have to prepare themselves for the fact that they will be called by their legal name (the name that appears on their ID).
-For many people, including me, legal names end up causing dysphoria.
-I know in advance that when I arrive for the appointment, I will have symptoms that are terrible for my health,” she says.
+G Santos shares her opinion with Presentes about state-run mental health facilities in Peru.
+“If a non-binary person wants to go to a public health center, they have to prepare themselves to be called by their legal name (the name on their ID).
+For many people, including myself, legal names end up triggering dysphoria.
+I know beforehand that when I arrive for the appointment, I'm going to be experiencing terrible symptoms,” she says.

-Her words describe the profound sense of anguish and discomfort that non-binary people experience when they go to a state facility for mental health checks.
-“In many cases, we won't be able to talk about our gender identity or expression because the psychologist may see it as something negative or resort to 'conversion therapy.'
-The problem is that if the state doesn't protect me and I don't have the means to pay for private therapy, I'm left without treatment.
-There's no way out,” she questions.
+Their words describe the profound sense of anguish and discomfort that non-binary people experience when going to a state-run facility for a mental health check-up.
+“In many cases, we won’t be able to talk about our gender identity or expression because the psychologist might see it as something negative or resort to ‘conversion therapy.’
+The problem is that if the state doesn’t protect me and I don’t have the means to afford private therapy, I’m left without treatment.
+There’s no way out,” they argue.

 Bisexuality denied

-Más Igualdad presented respondents with several stereotypical and discriminatory phrases that LGBTQ+ people often hear in mental health care settings, asking them to select the ones they have experienced most.
-Biphobic phrases stemming from prejudice were the most frequently heard: “bisexual people hide a latent homosexuality” (53%) and “bisexual people are confused about their sexual orientation and need to define themselves” (47%).
+Más Igualdad presented respondents with several stereotypical and discriminatory phrases commonly heard by LGBTQ+ people in mental health settings, asking them to select those they had experienced most frequently.
+Biphobic phrases stemming from prejudice were the most common: “bisexual people are hiding a latent homosexuality” (53%) and “bisexual people are confused about their sexual orientation and need to define it” (47%).

-In this regard, Alex Hernández comments that the NGO has a mental health project called El Directorio , a public database composed of affirmative mental health professionals who have been previously vetted to effectively serve the community.
+In this regard, Alex Hernandez comments that the NGO has a mental health project called The Directory , a public database made up of affirmative mental health professionals, who have been previously evaluated to be able to effectively serve the community.

-During the selection process, it was observed that the way they worked with gays and lesbians was excellent, but when asked how they would care for a bisexual person, many responded that "they are people who need help discovering their homosexuality."
+During the selection process, it was observed that the way they worked with gay men and lesbians was excellent, but when asked how they would assist a bisexual person, many responded that "they are people who need help discovering their homosexuality."
 "There is a misconception that sexual orientation can only be oriented toward one gender.
-Clearly, these people are not part of our board.
-Biphobia is an issue we must talk about and combat," she told Presentes .
+Obviously, these people are not part of our directory.
+Biphobia is an issue we must discuss and combat," they told Presentes .

-Photo : Courtesy of Féminas Perú taken during the protest in front of the Ministry of Health against the decree that considers trans people as sick.
+Photo : Courtesy of Féminas Perú, taken during the protest in front of the Ministry of Health against the decree that considers trans people as ill.

 SUPPORT US